 - Are the fields you mapped sparsely populated?
 For instance, if you're hoping the date of birth field will assist in making matches, ensure that column isn't mostly empty.

 - Did you map a field that doesn’t belong to the entity?
 For instance, on a list of contacts for a company, there are two entities.
 The contact is one entity and the company they work for is another.
 Typically, the address belongs to the company, but the phone number, especially the mobile phone, belongs the individual.
-In this case, you must decide which is the entity you really want to resolve and map only those columns that actually define that entity.
+In this case, you must decide which is the entity you really want to resolve and map only those columns that define that entity.

-In this instance you can add the data source again and re-map the attributes for the other entity not correctly mapped the first time around.
+In this instance you can add the data source again and re-map the attributes for the other entity not mapped the first time around.